bnb-chain/greenfield-cmd/README.md

 ```
 #### Policy  Operations
 ```
-// The object policy actions can be "create", “delete”, "copy", "get" or "execute"
+// The object policy action can be "create", “delete”, "copy", "get" , "execute", "list" or "all".
-// The bucket policy actions can be "update" or "delete"， "update" indicate the updating bucket info permission
+// The bucket policy actions can be "update","delete", "create", "list","update", "getObj" and so on.
 // The actions info can be set with combined string like "create,delete" by --actions
 // The policy effect can set to be allow or deny by --effect